hanleylee/alfred-timestamp-converter-workflow/README.md

 - [deanishe/alfred-workflow](https://github.com/deanishe/alfred-workflow)

-## Disclaimer

-All codes in directory *src/workflow* / *src/pytz* / *src/dateutil* are dependencies from this project.
-They're not my work and is the only
-"dependency" for this project.
-Since it's included in this repo, the workflow user doesn't have to concern about dependencies.

 ## License

 All codes in this warehouse are distributed and used based on [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
-For the full text of the agreement, see [LICENSE](https://github.com/HanleyLee/Handy/blob/main/LICENSE) file.
+For the full text of the agreement, see [LICENSE](https://github.com/hanleylee/alfred-timestamp-converter-workflow/blob/main/LICENSE) file.

 Copyright 2021 HanleyLee